 7 - Follow the lights

-After a hugely successful second year, the Blue Pool will once again be lit up between 11th January and 25th February 2024.
+After a hugely successful third year, the Blue Pool will once again be lit up between 9 January and 23 February 2025.
+Perfect for brightening up your winter evenings and bringing some much needed colour into your life.

 See this nature reserve in a whole new light as you follow the meandering woodland trails, pausing at carefully selected locations to enjoy the lights and reflect on your surroundings.